 At the Capreolus Distillery our distiller, Barney Wilczak, demands the highest standards.
 Having produced and handled every spirit at the distillery this is understandable.
 Individual varieties of fruits are only distilled in years where the quality reaches the highest levels.
 This includes working with the ripening process by day and by hour, only choosing to collect when we are confident that we are reflecting the best each plant or tree has to offer.
 These are truly rare and beautiful things demanding huge amounts of delicate materials.
 As an example, the barley used in whisky production produces over 40 times as much finished spirit for every kilogram used when compared to some of our wonderful fruits.

 Each ingredient is inspected by hand, gently washed and slowly fermented at cool temperatures to best preserve aroma.
-Yeasts, either wild or alternatively expressive cultivars, are used for the conversion of sugars to create the small yield of alcohol that helps carry and preserve the fragrance in your glass.
+Yeasts, either wild or alternatively expressive cultivars (from 2019 all fermentation is with wild yeast further tying our products to our local landscape and its indigenous microflora), are used for the conversion of sugars to create the small yield of alcohol that helps carry and preserve the fragrance in your glass.

 Once fermented, the fruits are transferred to the distillery.
 Further processing is sometimes required, for example, plums are sieved by hand from their stones.
 This leaves just a hint of their almond flavour without covering the delicate spice hidden within the flesh.
 Respecting the ingredients the fruits are transferred by hand into our custom copper still.
 Heated by a naked flame it is clothed in a water bath, removing the risk of scorching.
 The choice of copper rather than cheaper stainless steel serves two roles.
 A superb conductor of heat, it allows a gradual transition of flavours as they evaporate within the still.
 Secondly it binds undesirable flavour components to its surface, part of the alchemy and art of distillation.